Digital Nomad Life in Portugal

 When we asked expats and global nomads about the quality of medical care in Portugal, they replied:

 "Connect with other expats to obtain physician references and sources of private insurance so you can benefit from their research and experience.
 Bring copies of your medical records with you.
 Quality of care can be very high in Portugal's major communities.
-Costs are much lower, by about half, and prescriptions range from a tenth to a half of the costs in the US," explained one expat living in Cascais, Portugal.
+Costs are much lower, by about half, and prescriptions range from a tenth to a half of the costs in the US," said one foreigner in Cascais.

 Connect